ikabirov/minimock-helper-vscode-extension/README.md

 ## Settings

-The extension supports two options for configuring the output folder for generated mocks:
+The extension supports a single setting for configuring the output folder for generated mocks:

-### 1. `mockFolder`
+### `mockFolder`

-Use this option if you want all mocks to be generated in a single output folder for the entire project.
+Specifies the relative path (from the folder containing the Go file) where generated mocks will be placed.

 **Example:**